 Production optimization is the technical and organizational improvement of production processes with the aim of sustainably improving key figures.

 Standardization for automated guided vehicles | Preparation of processes

-This time in the interview: Denise Pohlig, Managing Director and Mirjam Menne, Project Manager at ifp consulting.
-As logistics experts, they shed light on the topic of driverless transport systems and the role of digitalization in production and logistics.
-In addition, Ms. Pohlig and Ms. Menne discuss the requirements for a well-functioning FTS.
+This time in an interview: Denise Pohlig, Managing Director at ifp consulting.
+As a logistics expert, she sheds light on the topic of driverless transport systems and the role of digitalization in production and logistics.
+We also discuss the requirements for a well-functioning AGV with Ms. Pohlig.

 Ms. Pohlig, developments in autonomous driving, camera systems, mobile communications and GPS technology are rapidly increasing the desire to introduce automated guided vehicles (AGVs).
 Does automation already make sense for medium-sized companies?

 You certainly have to look at this in a differentiated way.
 On the one hand, we are currently noticing, particularly in the environment of production in medium-sized companies, that companies in this situation are increasingly concerned about their dependence on personnel availability and are also noticing the savings opportunities and falling costs for the technical equipment of the AGV.
 On the other hand, many companies are not yet ready, because the stability of upstream and downstream processes in particular plays an important role alongside standardization.
 If this preparation of the processes does not take place, or if it is too incomplete, then the potential of AGVs and automation in logistics is not fully exploited and the often high expectations of employees and management cannot be met.

 Ms. Pohlig, how can companies best participate in the progress of automation?